Felt-tip marker mode

 Block the drumstick

-Draw a rounded drumstick meat shape, then attach a short bone handle at the narrow end.
+Sketch a light teardrop guide for the chicken shape, then attach a short bone handle at the narrow end.

 -